mrpradeepreddy/Educational-Organisation-Management-System-serviceNow-/README.md

 # Educational-Organisation-Management-System-serviceNow
-🎓 Educational Organisation Management System – ServiceNow Project This project is a complete student admission and progress tracking system developed on the ServiceNow platform.
+🎓 Educational Organisation Management System –

+This project is a complete student admission and progress tracking system developed on the ServiceNow platform.
 It leverages low-code tools, client scripting, and Flow Designer to automate the admission process, record academic performance, and manage school-level data—all in a streamlined, user-friendly interface.

 🚀 Features